Community Engagement Campaign

 As a Latina working in the IRB Office, I have come across several studies that lack representation from the Latino community.
 My hope is to bridge the gap between the community and researchers to make research accessible for those who may need it the most.

 The basic principles of the Belmont Report charge IRBs with ensuring the rights and well-being of the human participants are protected.
-This includes ensuring the adequate and fair representation of underrepresented groups in research to ensure benefits and results are spread equally throughout the population.
-To ensure adequate and fair representation of underrepresented groups, we also need to ensure the diversity with composition of our IRB.
-We have performed the first phases of diversity assessments of our IRB.
+This includes ensuring the adequate and fair representation of all groups in research to ensure benefits and results are spread equally throughout the population.
+To ensure adequate and fair representation of underrepresented groups, we also need to ensure we have IRB membership of varied backgrounds.
+We have performed the first phases of our membership assessments of our IRB.
 View the initial results.

 Assessments of IRB Membership diversity will be assessed annually by our team.